Dr Fabio Manfredini

 BI3505: Behavioural Biology

-Social Isolation and Group Size are Associated with Divergent Gene Expression in the Brain of Ant QueensGenes, Brain, and Behavior, e12758Contributions to Journals: Articles
+Social Isolation and Group Size are Associated with Divergent Gene Expression in the Brain of Ant QueensGenes, Brain, and Behavior, vol. 21, no. 3, e12758Contributions to Journals: Articles

 A Strepsipteran parasite extends the lifespan of workers in a social waspScientific Reports, vol. 11, 7235Contributions to Journals: Articles